Jerry Kennedy: Career

 Kennedy signed a recording contract with RCA Records at age 11.
 He subsequently recorded several singles, several of which included contributions by Chet Atkins.
 Thereafter Kennedy became something of a teen idol at his high school.
 Though he never became a star as a vocalist, he sang background vocals for several Mercury Records artists as a teenager.
 After working in recording sessions around Shreveport for several years, he was convinced to move to Nashville by Irving Green, the president of Mercury Records.
 Kennedy arrived in Nashville just as the country music boom of the 1960s was getting under way.
 Soon after his arrival, he was asked to work as a talent scout for Mercury's country subsidiary, Smash Records, and to begin producing and also playing in recording sessions.

 Kennedy and Tommy Tomlinson, a Louisiana Hayride star from Minden, Louisiana, developed four instrumental albums for Mercury Records in 1960.
-The albums entitled "Tom & Jerry", covering all genres of music, also included Hank Garland, Boots Randolph, Bob Moore, and Harold Bradley.
+The albums, entitled Tom & Jerry, covering all genres of music, also involved Hank Garland, Boots Randolph, Bob Moore, and Harold Bradley.